cferon/PAnTHErS/README.md

 PAnTHErS is licensed under the [CeCILL 2.1 License](http://www.cecill.info).
 See the License.txt file for more details.

-© 2018 Cyrielle Feron - ENSTA Bretagne
+Â© 2018 Cyrielle Feron - ENSTA Bretagne